 He also known to equip his house and car with gadgets.

-Rubin's wife runs a bakery in Los Altos.
-The bakery was the place where venture capital firm Redpoint met Rubin over a cup of coffee.
+Rubin's ex-wife owns a bakery in Los Altos.
+The bakery called Voyageur du Temps, was the place where venture capital firm Redpoint met Rubin over a cup of coffee.
 At that time, Rubin agreed to join Redpoint.
 This was on the same day that Rubin's startup incubator Playground, disclosed that it had raised $48 million in funding from a number of investors, including Redpoint itself.